English, Español, Francais, German

 We embark on the 450 km lovely drive from Shiraz to Yazd which in some parts is very picturesque.

-En-route, we will stop at Pasargadae the first capital of the Achaemenid Empire that lies in ruins.
-Pasargadae reveals the tomb of Cyrus the Great, the founder of the Persian Empire under the Achaemenid dynasty in 500 AD.
+En-route, we will stop at Pasargadae the first capital of the Achaemenian Empire that lies in ruins.
+Pasargadae reveals the tomb of Cyrus the Great, the founder of the Persian Empire under the Achaemenian dynasty in 500 AD.

 - Abarkuh old Cypress tree